rlister/let-me-in/README.md

 ## Usage

+Note: all commands below may be given with multiple security groups on the command-line.

 By default `let-me-in` will look up your external IP address at http://v4.ident.me/, and add the address to the named security group(s):